Remi-Neal/startup/notes.md

    - `git clone https://github.com/url-to-repo-on-github`
 - add files to git
     - `git add file.name`
+	    - using `git add *` adds all not tract files in your repo
 - commit, add, and add message to git
-    - `git commit -am "my comments here with proper etiquette:`
+    - `git commit -am "my comments here with proper etiquette"`
 - send edits to GitHub
     - `git push`
 - check for changes on GitHub